redux-saga/saga-query/README.md

 We could build an API that does this automatically for you but it would quickly turn into a DSL with a bunch of configuration objects (e.g. fetch immediately or lazy load?) which is less than ideal.
-A lot of the libraries cited above are inventing ways to be useful all the while removing control from the end-developer and requiring them to appease the library maintainers to think about their use-case.
-It's frustrating and a waste of time.

 Furthermore, if you are calling `window.fetch` directly in your react component instead of building a hook that calls fetch for libraries like `react-query`